Accessing health services when you return to Ireland

 Both private and public health services are available in Ireland.

-Public services are supported by the State.
-The Health Service Executive (HSE) is responsible for the delivery of public health services.
-Sometimes the HSE provides these services directly and sometimes the HSE funds other organisations to provide these services.
-You can find information on the services offered by GPs, hospitals, health centres and pharmacies in our healthcare overview.
+The Health Service Executive (HSE) delivers public health services in Ireland.
+Sometimes the HSE provides these services directly, and sometimes the HSE funds other organisations to provide these services.

 Private health services are provided by individual health professionals or healthcare companies.
-You usually pay the full cost of private health services unless you have private health insurance.
+You usually have to pay the full cost of private health services unless you have private health insurance.

-You are covered by public health services if you have been living in Ireland for at least a year or you intend to live here for at least one year.
+You are entitled to public health services free of charge or at a reduced cost if you have been living in Ireland for at least a year or you intend to live here for at least one year.
 This is called being ordinarily resident in Ireland.
-Your entitlement to health services in Ireland is not based on payment of tax or pay-related social insurance (PRSI).
+Your entitlement to public health services in Ireland is not based on payment of tax or pay-related social insurance (PRSI).

 Certain visitors to Ireland may also be entitled to free or subsidised public health services.
-In particular, people from other European Union (EU) or European Economic Area (EEA) member states or Switzerland who are visiting Ireland temporarily (for example, on holiday or on business) are entitled to medical care if they become ill or have an accident.
+People from other European Union (EU) or European Economic Area (EEA) member states, the UK or Switzerland who are visiting Ireland temporarily (for example, on holiday or on business) are entitled to public medical care if they become ill or have an accident.